mwanakijiji/rrlfe/docs/tutorial_apply.rst

     # add step to procedure
     test_gen.add_step(step)

 The above steps will provide us a table of EWs.
+Whether you want to *apply* a calibration to spectra to get [Fe/H] values or *generate* a new calibration, the steps up until this point will be essentially the same: we take a bunch of spectra, normalize them, find the absorption line EWs, generate net Balmer lines, and put all the info into a big table.

-Now apply a pre-existing [Fe/H] calibration contained in a FITS file.
+Now the steps between *applying* and *generating* a calibration diverge.
+Below we apply our pre-existing [Fe/H] calibration contained in a FITS file.
 This will initially generate 'raw' [Fe/H] values.

 .. code-block:: python